xcube-dev/xcube-viewer/docs/features.md

 			<td><b>Description</b></td>
 			<td>
 				A drop-down menu that lists place groups available on the server, along with a <code>My Places</code> group that contains all the places created in the Viewer.
 A selected group is marked with a checked checkbox and highlighted background.
 			</td>
 		</tr>
 		<tr>
 			<td><b>Functionality</b></td>
 			<td>
-				Select one or multiple groups by clicking on their names, which will be marked with a checkmark in the checkbox to display them on the map.
+				Select one or multiple groups in the drop-down menu by clicking on their names, which will be marked with a checkmark in the checkbox to display them on the map.
+				<br /><br />
-				Selecting a group does not automatically adjust the map's view to the extent of the place group.
+				<strong>Side note:</strong> Selecting a group does not automatically
+				adjust the map's view to the extent of the place group.
 			</td>
 		</tr>
 		<tr>